darubiomunoz/smartcontract-blindauction/README.md

 ![Product Name Screen Shot][product-screenshot]

-This smart contracts works nice for a simple action where we can define a deadline for the auction to end, and then pay the beneciary and return the money back to those who didn't make it to the top of the bidders. :smile:
+Blind auction smart contract where we can define a deadline for the auction to end however with the benefit of not having time pressure at the end of the bidding period.
+Once the auction ended the smart contract itself pay the beneficiary and return the money back to those who didn't make it to the top of the bidders. :smile:

 If you're interested in smart contracts I invite you to study the code and try to replicate by yourself with the help of the solidity documentation. :stars: